KaelKodes/WelcomeTele/README.md

 Place WelcomeTele.cs into oxide/plugins/.

-Load or reload the plugin:
+Load or reload the plugin if needed:

 oxide.reload WelcomeTele